Koifshhh/Credit-Card-Processor-/README.md

 - "charge" followed by the name account number, and an amount they wish to add
 - "credit" followed by the name account number, and an amount they wish to add in the command terminal or even the python IDLE shell
+- "summary" to show a summary of any accounts enterd in the system

+ex:
+Add Tom 4111111111111111 $1000
+Charge Tom 4111111111111111 $500
+Credit Tom 4111111111111111 $50
+summary
+returns:
+Tom, $450
+Another option: type the title of a text file containing the same commands in the format explained above My text file is titled "test_input.txt"